-Use the Style Inspector along with Artboard’s new transform settings to create a popular letterpress vector style treatment.
-It’s super easy to apply the style to type and other shapes.
+Use the Style Editor, along with Artboard’s transform group settings, to create a popular letterpress graphic style treatment.
+It’s super easy to save the style and apply to other shapes.

-Open a new drawing and choose File > Drawing Size & Units from the main menu and set “pixels/points” as the units of measure.
-Use the Rectangle [r] tool to draw a rectangle the size of your drawing canvas and fill it with a light green color (any color treatment can be applied).
+Open a new drawing and choose File > Drawing Size & Units from the main menu and set ‘points’ as the units of measure.
+Use the Rectangle [r] tool to draw a rectangle the size of your drawing canvas and fill it with a light color (use a light, medium, and dark of any color).
 Having a background color from the beginning will make it easier to see the changes we will be making to the text.

 Add a new layer by clicking the “+” at the lower left corner of the Layers panel.
 Drawing on a new layer keeps your drawing objects separate from the background will help prevent accidentally selecting the background.
-With the Text Box [t] tool, drag out a large text box.
-Double-click the text box with the Select [s] tool to edit the text.
-Use the Font panel to choose a font family, typeface, and adjust the size.
-Our example uses 96pt for big header text, but you can adjust the text to fit your needs.
-After you get it just how you want it, convert the text to a shape (once you do that the text will no longer be editable).
-Choose Graphic > Convert To > Shape from the main menu (or right click, Convert To > Shape).
+With the Text Box [t] tool, drag out a large text box; type to edit the text, clicking the Esc-key to end editing.
+With the text selected, use the Font panel to choose a font family, typeface, and adjust the size.
+Our example uses a bold font at 144pt for big header text, but you can adjust the text to fit your needs.
+After you get it just how you want it, choose Graphic > Convert To > Shape from the main menu (or right click, Convert To > Shape) to convert the text to a shape (once you do that the text will no longer be editable).

 With the text still selected, from the Style Inspector click the “+” button to add a new “Core Image Filter” from the style components drop-down list.
 Click the little arrow icon in front of “Core Image Filter” in the list to expand the image filter group.
-You won’t see anything under the group until you add it, so click the “+” and add a Color Fill.
-Click onto the color-well in the fill and pick your light green color matching your background color.
+Similar to Transform groups, you won’t see anything under the effect group until you add it, so click the “+” and add a Color Fill.
+Click onto the color-well in the fill and pick the light color matching your background color.
 Now, click again on “Core Image Filter” in the style component list.
-Choose “Gaussian Blur” from the Filters drop-down list, keeping the default settings for Gaussian blur (inside clipping path and 10-radius).
+Choose “Gaussian Blur” from the Filters drop-down list, use the settings ‘Inside clipping path’ and 10-radius.
 That’s it!